 How do I ensure that excess treatment costs for a particular project will be covered by the NHS contracting body?

 Researchers are required to notify the host NHS body or other provider of NHS services (via the organisation’s R&D lead) about planned studies and their associated excess treatment costs at the earliest opportunity, to enable the organisations and their commissioners to build these costs into their financial and commissioning plans.
 Researchers are required to notify organisations in advance of submitting the full grant proposals.
 The researcher should also notify the R&D lead about the funding decision as soon as this is known so that the organisation can amend its financial plans accordingly.
 Application outcomes will also be copied to the R&D contact named in the application form.
 If several NHS bodies and/or other providers of NHS services are involved in a multi-centre study, researchers should also consider obtaining a letter of support from the organisations that would be involved, to submit with their application to RfPB.

 Do I need to account for inflation when costing the application?

 Costs must be provided at current prices and should not include inflation.
-An adjustment for inflation will be made centrally by NIHR CCF annually thereafter at rates set by the Department of Health.
+An adjustment for inflation will be made centrally by NIHR Central Commissioning Facility (CCF) annually thereafter at rates set by the Department of Health and Social Care.
 Whilst allowances for incremental increases should be included on the form, nationally or locally agreed pay increases should be excluded.

 Patient and public involvement